SaShi00/3d-viewer/README.md

-# Create a project at first time
-1. `npm create vite@latest XXX`
-2. `cd XXX`
-3. `npm install`
-4. `npm install three @react-three/fiber@9` # if react19 is used, fiber@9. if react18, fiber@8

 # Install nvs
 1. Check how to install on https://github.com/jasongin/nvs
 2. `winget install jasongin.nvs`
 3. `source ~/AppData/Local/nvs/nvs.sh` in .bashrc

-# To use nvs
+## To use nvs
 - `nvs add X.X.X` # X.X.X should be node.js version
 - `nvs ls` # show which node.js versions you installed in your laptop
-- `nvs use X.X.X` # now you can use node.js
+- `nvs use X.X.X` # now you can use node.js.
+In this case, `nvs use 22`

+# Create a project at first time
+1. `npm create vite@latest XXX`
+2. `cd XXX`
+3. `npm install`
+4. `npm install three @react-three/fiber@9` # if react19 is used, fiber@9. if react18, fiber@8

+# Run frontend
+`npm run dev`

+# Run backend
+`node backend/server.js`

 # Android Debug Bridge
 This can communicate between laptop and vr headset for debug